Everyone who wants to take big, significant action in the world understands that intellectual rigor is important.

 It runs the world and it makes you a more effective world-improver to be really good at it.

-The academic/EA/rationalist communities are very good at attracting people who, just like their founders, understand the value of intellectual rigour and are committed to increasing their mastery over it.
+The academic/technology/ EA/rationalist communities are very good at attracting people who understand the value of intellectual rigor and are committed to increasing their mastery over it.

-Without intellectual rigour, we’re prone to fall for our cognitive biases, generate wrong conclusions, and over-rely on intuitions and emotions to make decisions.
-Intellectual rigour also scales well and is teachable.
+Without intellectual rigor, we’re prone to fall for our cognitive biases, generate wrong conclusions, and over-rely on intuitions and emotions to make decisions.
+Intellectual rigor also scales well and is teachable.

-It’s common to hear people say that the science community is broken and the culture of academic communities optimises for the wrong incentives.
+It’s common to hear people say that the science community is broken and the culture of academic communities optimizes for the wrong incentives.

-EAs and rationalists initiated a lot of important, intellectually rigorous projects in the world (MIRI, OpenPhil, FTX, LessWrong) but I would argue that they struggle to bring about significant change on the systems level.
+Similarly, it seems to me that EAs and rationalists initiated a lot of important, intellectually rigorous projects in the world (GiveWell, MIRI, OpenPhil, LessWrong) but I would argue that they struggle to bring about significant change on the systems level.

 They are largely operating within the system rather than creating new systems that could give us confidence against x-risks.
 A piece of implicit evidence for this is how much urgency and doom is felt in the community right now – people don’t feel like we’re making real progress against x-risks.
 Or the amount of criticism the EA community gets for burnout.

-It often seems to me that there is some unwholesomeness, un-balancedness in those communities and it bugs me because I believe in their values and agree we need to do the best we can to prevent civilisational collapse.
+There is some unwholesomeness and a lack of balance in those communities and it bugs me because I believe in their values and agree we need to do the best we can to prevent civilizational collapse.

 What is culturally missing?

-My take is that we are failing to acknowledge that we need equally as much rigour to counter the flaws in our thinking, as we need to leverage the natural skills and ‘technologies’ that come from our human nature.
+My take is that we are failing to acknowledge that we need equally as much rigor to counter the flaws in our thinking, as we need to leverage the natural skills and ‘technologies’ that come from our human nature. (although psychotechnologies is a term that’s gaining popularity – if you’re intrigued, a great place to start is Eliot’s and Daniel’s podcast Psychotechnologies Live).

-In the same way, we also have powerful human skills, including intuition, empathy, interoception, or emotional signalling but we take them for granted or dismiss them much more willingly.
+But equally, we also have powerful human skills, including intuition, empathy, interoception, or emotional signaling but we take them for granted or dismiss them much more willingly.

-I’d like to call this space of human skills as another kind of rigour – relational rigour.
+I’d like to call this space of human skills another kind of rigor – relational rigor.
 One that complements and balances the intellectual one.

-Relational means focused on building, nurturing and growing high-quality relationships: to oneself, to others, to non-humans and the general world around us.
+Relational means focused on building, nurturing, and growing high-quality relationships: to oneself, to others, to non-humans, and to the general world around us.
 We do not often think about it explicitly, but we are constantly in relation to everything around us.

 And that has consequences on how effective we can be.